Recurrent Orthogonal Networks and Long-Memory Tasks: Tasks

 Now define $Q$, and then $V$ from \eqref{eq:LTRNN} by

 So $V$ is a $(2d+1) \times (2d+1)$ block diagonal matrix.
 Note that iterating $Q$ ``spins'' each of the $Q_i$ at different rates, but they all synchronize at multiples of $S+T$.
 Thus $Q$ acts as a ``clock'' with period $S+T$.
-Now set $\tilde{U}$ to be a $K \times 2d $ matrix with rows sampled uniformly from the unit sphere, and form $U$ by appending two zero rows to $\tilde{U}$ and then one extra column, with $1/(S+1)$ for each entry between 1 and $K$, $-1$ for the $K+1$ entry, and $T+S+1$ for the $K+2$ entry.
+Now set $\tilde{U}$ to be a $2d \times K$ matrix with columns sampled uniformly from the unit sphere, and form $U$ by appending two zero columns to $\tilde{U}$ and then one extra row, with $-1/S$ for each entry between 1 and $K$, $-1$ for the $K+1$ entry, and $T+S+1$ for the $K+2$ entry.
 Schematically,